No more sitting at a red light waiting impatiently for it to change to green when there are no other cars to be found.

 Whether you are traveling by bus, car, train or even your own two feet, there are some technology advances on the horizon that will go a long way to improving the safety, mobility and environmental impact of ground travel.
 Connected vehicles use wireless technology to communicate with their environment (other vehicles, traffic signals, etc.).
-Learn more about the technology behind connected vehicles.

 Impact on Your Commute

 The three biggest impacts of connected vehicles will be:

 True connectivity will be felt when vehicles are working with other systems, such as connections that allow commuters to dynamically access rideshare offerings or traffic signal technology that connects networks of signals and vehicles.
 You might never again have to sit at a red light when there are no other cars around.

 2. Improved Safety

 Safety will be at the heart of connected vehicles.
 For drivers of vehicles, technology will range from speed warnings for drivers who might be taking a sharp turn too quickly or collision warnings alerting you to braking traffic ahead.
 For pedestrians, safety can include warnings for people standing too close to transit stops or warnings for bus drivers that pedestrians in crosswalks are in the intended path of the bus.
 Technology also will help first responders by accessing scene information details more readily.

 Reducing congestion on roads, aiding in ridesharing and helping pedestrians and cyclists travel safely will reduce the environmental impact that congested urban areas face today.
 Connected technology can capture real-time environmental information that will help cities and towns evaluate their transportation systems' impact on the environment.

 Just how far are we from truly intelligent transportation systems?
 Much closer than you might think.